Helli/field-extensions/README.md

 assume the superstructure to be a module.
 This may affect statements in descendant theories.
 Moreover, the argument order is swapped, which might be easier to fix in Module.thy.
 Furthermore, I removed some confusing junk from within the definition of func_space.
-- In SumSpaces, I once again clarify a definition.
+- In SumSpaces, I once again clarified a definition.
 I also slightly relaxed the type constraint on inj1 and inj2, one could further relax it to ring_scheme.
-- In VectorSpace, I remove two superseded lemmas and change the premise of func_space_is_vs to make it consistent with ring.func_space_is_module.
+- In VectorSpace, I removed two superseded lemmas and change the premise of func_space_is_vs to make it consistent with ring.func_space_is_module.
+- In Missing_VectorSpace, I removed vectorspace.lincomb_distrib which is just the symmetric of LinearCombinations.module.lincomb_smult.